Spanish Culinary Arts

 No other program can offer you this kind of training in perhaps the most talked-about cuisine today.
 The International Culinary Center’s commitment to its students and to their futures is such that we are able to offer a program—the likes of which has never been seen—in partnership with our new dean, Chef José Andrés.

 Our enthusiasm and never-ending quest for perfection will serve to propel you in whichever direction you want your career to take.
-To be one of the first to take this program is to embark on a career in a cuisine that has passion at its heart.

 Introduction to Spain for Cooks